 - Choosing to take drugs instead of participating in other activities

 - Emotionally hurting others or ending relationships because of drug use

 - Struggling financially due to purchasing Flexeril illicitly

 These changes in behavior, along with physical signs of intoxication or withdrawal, indicate that the person needs help overcoming an addiction to Flexeril.

 Get Help Ending Flexeril Addiction

-To overcome an addiction, an individual must work with a doctor to safely detox from the substance, then enter a rehabilitation program.
+To overcome an addiction, an individual must work with a doctor for a medically supervised detox program to come off of the substance, then enter a rehabilitation program.
 Therapy offered through rehabilitation programs helps the person learn how to cope with stress without abusing substances and teaches ways to maintain sobriety.
 Group and family therapy at a rehabilitation program can also help to build social support to maintain sobriety and to heal relationships that may have been harmed during the course of the addiction.